LZY10367/Student-Academic-Record-Mnagement-System-SARMS-/README.md

 # Student-Academic-Record-Mnagement-System-SARMS-
-It`s just my course design assignment, if this helped you, I`ll be happy.
+It`s just my course design assignment, if this helped you, I`ll be happy